 The focus is on addressing specific workplace issues, such as interpersonal conflicts, communication breakdowns, team dynamics, or disputes arising from organisational changes.
 The ultimate goal is to restore a productive and harmonious work environment.

 It differs somewhat from mediation in employment disputes in that the latter is often used when the employment relationship has fundamentally broken down, and a claim has been taken, for example for unfair or constructive dismissal or under equality legislation.
 Workplace mediation, if successful, can prevent conflicts from escalating to this level.
-If you want to learn more about employment mediation then this take a short immersive course like this Introduction to Commercial Mediation where you will gain in-depth knowledge of the skills and process models used in employmnent mediation.
+If you want to learn more about employment mediation then this take a short immersive course like this Introduction to Commercial Mediation where you will gain in-depth knowledge of the skills and process models used in employment mediation.

 Workplace mediation deals with conflicts and disputes between employees, between employees and supervisors/managers, or between different departments or teams within an organisation.
 The disputes may relate to relevant employment laws and regulations or arise out of poor interpersonal relations.
 The mediator may have an understanding of employment-related issues, such as discrimination, harassment, bullying, or breach of employment contracts.